 This is what is termed “liability” and “causation”.
 Both events have to be established to make a successful negligence claim.

-It is also allowed by law to claim on someone else’s insurance for instance in a case where you or a loved one is involved in an accident because of the fault of another driver.
-In this case you will submit a letter of claim to the driver at fault or their insurer who will decide on the guilty party before agreeing on a settlement fee.
+It is also allowed by law to claim on someone else’s insurance.
+For instance, where your loved one is involved in an accident because of the fault of another driver.
+In this case, you will submit a letter of claim to the driver at fault or their insurer.
+If you successfully prove your case, you will agree to a settlement fee with the insurer.

 Making Negligence Compensation Claims On Behalf Of A Child

-A minor (a child under the age of 18) is prohibited by law from making compensation claims by themselves.
-Instead an adult who could be a parent or a guardian can make claims on their behalf acting as their litigation friend.
+A minor (a child under the age of 18) cannot make compensation claims by themselves.
+Instead an adult who could be a parent or a guardian can be their litigation friend.

-Also, when there is the infant settlement hearing, he has to be available preferably with the child as the judge could have some questions to ask directly to the legal friend or the child affected.
+Also, when there is the infant settlement hearing, you should be present and most preferably with the child.
+This is because the judge may have some questions to ask directly to the legal friend or the child affected.
 This will help the judge review the case properly to ensure that the right settlement payout is decided upon.

-On the other hand, persons who suffered negligent treatment as a child can at the age of 18 bring claims by themselves and they have until their 21st birthday to make such claims.
+On the other hand, persons who suffered negligent treatment as a child but did not make claims before they turned 18, have until their 21st birthday to make such claims.

-Making Negligence Compensation Claims On Behalf Of Someone Who Is Mentally Incapacitated
+Making Claims On Behalf Of Someone Who Is Mentally Incapacitated

 According to the Mental Capacity Act 2005, you can act on behalf of a person with diminished mental capacity.
 Such mental incapability could be as a result of;